Hustle/regiment/README.md

 workers after a certain criteria is met.
 The goal is to keep the cluster working without dropping requests.

-I was inspired by @hunterloftis's Throng library and Forky.

 #### Why would you want this?

  - You have a leak in production and want your application to stay up while you figure out what is